 At work, an employer can do things like track an employee’s internet use.
-Parents can also follow minor children’s online activity and trace their movements.
-As far as spouses spying on spouses, things become murky.
+Parents can also follow a minor child’s online activity and trace their movements.
+When it comes to spouses spying on spouses, however, things become murky.

 Unless there’s concrete evidence, all of this often proves difficult for authorities to verify.
 There are cases where spouses have received jail time for digital spying.
-But such convictions, as the report notes, are also far between.
+But such convictions, as the experts in the report note, are also far between.

 As Evidence in Divorce

-In divorce cases, this evidence can place lawyers in a tough position.
+In divorce cases, evidence obtained by spying places lawyers in a tough position.
 On one hand, attorneys want to use every tool they can to support their clients.
-On the other, dubiously obtained evidence presents a dicey moral proposition.
+On the other, dubiously attained evidence presents a dicey moral and legal proposition.

 Much of the law is based on tradition, on what’s come before.
 But technology sprints ahead.
 In many cases, it grows and evolves much too fast to regulate and oversee.
 It’s a changing landscape.
 The law finds itself in a constant game of catch-up.
 And as things move forward, that looks to continue.